junxit/us-congress-bills-114/metadata.md

 - 2015-01-27 — ENGROSSMENT CORRECTION - Unanimous consent was granted for the Clerk to make a correction in the engrossment to H.R.
 515 in a form placed at the desk.
 - 2015-01-28 — Received in the Senate.
 - 2015-02-04 — Read twice and referred to the Committee on Foreign Relations.
+- 2015-11-10 — Committee on Foreign Relations.
+Ordered to be reported with amendments favorably.
+- 2015-11-17 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2015-11-17 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2015-11-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 296.